pkastner/css-groundhog/src/media/README.md

   </div>
 </div>
 ```
-3. The order of the inner `div` elements can be reversed.
+3. The order of the inner `div` elements can be reversed, if the media item should be on the right or below the text.
 ```html
 <div class="media media--vertical">
   <div class="media__content">